camunda-community-hub/zeebe-clickhouse-exporter/README.md

 1. Build the exporter, using `mvn package`.
 2. Copy the resulting `zeebe-clickhouse-exporter-1.0-SNAPSHOT.jar` file to the `exporters` directory of your Zeebe broker.
-3. Edit the `application.xml` file, and add an entry for the exporter, you can change
+3. Edit the `application.yaml` file, and add an entry for the exporter, you can change

    * the ClickHouse jdbc url `chUrl`
    * the ClickHouse user `chUser`